 Is the Panasonic G100 a good camera?
 The G100 has a Camera Elo of 2701.
 This rating puts the G100 among the top 40 percent of all mirrorless interchangeable lens cameras.
 In terms of its sensor size category (Four Thirds cameras), the G100 ranks among the top 20 percent.
 Based on its within category standings, the camera earns a 4-star performance rating.

 |10 shutter flaps per second|

 |116 x 83 x 54 mm, 352 g|

 Read on to find out more about the camera's size, sensor, features, reception by expert reviewers, and how it compares to other digital cameras.

 Body comparison with a credit card

 The side-by-side display below illustrates the physical size of the Panasonic G100 vis-à-vis a credit card.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.

-The table below summarizes the key physical specs of the Panasonic G100 alongside a set of comparators.
-If you want to review a camera pair side-by-side, just select a right-side comparator from among the camera models in the table.
-Alternatively, you can also move across to the CAM-parator tool and choose from the broad selection of possible comparisons there.
+The table below summarizes the key physical specs of the Panasonic G100 alongside a set of similar cameras.
+If you want to review a particular camera pair side-by-side, just move across to the CAM-parator tool and choose from the broad selection of possible comparisons there.

 The listed prices provide an indication of the market segment that the manufacturer of the cameras have been targeting.
 The Panasonic G100 was launched in the US market at a price of $649.
 Usually, retail prices stay at first close to the launch price, but after several months, discounts become available.
 Later in the product cycle and, in particular, when the replacement model is about to appear, further discounting and stock clearance sales often push the camera price considerably down.
 Then, after the new model is out, very good deals can frequently be found on the pre-owned market.